Table of Contents

-Loss of balance can also be a consequence of a head injury or even ataxia, which can lead to your dog falling down the stairs.
+Loss of balance can also result from a head injury or even ataxia, leading to your dog falling down the stairs.

 4. Brain Tumor

 A brain tumor is sometimes difficult to notice.
-Depending on the location of a tumor in the brain, it can press onto the cerebellum which is in charge of your dog’s posture, coordination, and balance.
+Depending on the tumor's location in the brain, it can press onto the cerebellum, which controls your dog’s posture, coordination, and balance.

 The symptoms can vary from mood swings and melancholy to nausea, vomiting, and loss of consciousness.

 When your dog falls down the stairs, don’t think about the worst possible scenario, but if they start behaving differently for a few days, it’s better to check with the vet in case of some serious illness.

 What to Do to Prevent Dog Falling Down the Stairs

 If it's now a common occurrence for your dog to fall down the stairs, you can take certain precautions to prevent such accidents in the future.

 In the case of stairs being too slippery due to the material and texture, it is a good idea to buy a stair runner like this one.

 Alternatively, you can buy a special carpet to stick to your stairs to change the slippery surface and prevent the carpet from moving when your dog is walking.
 You can also use a type of flooring that's generally better for dogs.